jsomdev/portal-test/docs/user-interfaces.md

 ## New Components

 To create a new component, make a `{componentName}.tsx`file.
 Typically a component plus occasionally a helper file will do for simple components and widgets.
-Technical widgets, which will not be documented in this chapter, usually require different files and
+Technical widgets, which will not be documented in this chapter, usually require different files and implementations.

 <u>The file name:</u>